dotnet/csharplang/spec/expressions.md

 -   The sequence of tokens is correct grammar for a *type*, and the token immediately following the closing parentheses is the token “\~”, the token “!”, the token “(”, an *identifier* (§7.4.3), a *literal* (§7.4.5), or any *keyword* (§7.4.4) except as and is.

 The term “correct grammar” above means only that the sequence of tokens shall conform to the particular grammatical production.
-It specifically does not consider the actual meaning of any constituent identifiers. \[*Example*: If x and y are identifiers, then x.y is correct grammar for a type, even if x.y doesn’t actually denote a type. *end example*\]
+It specifically does not consider the actual meaning of any constituent identifiers.
+If x and y are identifiers, then x.y is correct grammar for a type, even if x.y doesn’t actually denote a type.

+> [!NOTE]
-\[*Note*: From the disambiguation rule, it follows that, if x and y are identifiers, (x)y, (x)(y), and (x)(-y) are *cast-expression*s, but (x)-y is not, even if x identifies a type.
-However, if x is a keyword that identifies a predefined type (such as int), then all four forms are *cast-expression*s (because such a keyword could not possibly be an expression by itself). *end note*\]
+> From the disambiguation rule, it follows that, if x and y are identifiers, (x)y, (x)(y), and (x)(-y) are *cast-expression*s, but (x)-y is not, even if x identifies a type.
+However, if x is a keyword that identifies a predefined type (such as int), then all four forms are *cast-expression*s (because such a keyword could not possibly be an expression by itself).

 ### Await expressions